After your baby is born, for women with type 2 diabetes

 Looking after your health

 Once you are getting some more sleep and managing a new routine with your baby (usually 3–6 months after your baby is born), it is a good time to become more aware of your health needs again.
-Review your diabetes management with your diabetes health professionals to keep yourself healthy, so you feel well, reduce the risk of long-term health problems and enjoy life with your new baby.
+Review your diabetes management with your diabetes health professionals to keep yourself healthy, so you feel well, reduce the risk of long-term health problems and enjoy your new baby.